 - Establish fellowships, stipends, and scholarships to educate future epidemiology and food safety leaders in foodborne disease surveillance and outbreak investigation and to address critical workforce shortages.

 - Strengthen capacity to participate in foodborne illness surveillance and environmental assessment information systems.

 - Conduct food safety program evaluations and outreach activities focused on increasing prevention, communication, and education.

 The Director of the Minnesota CoE is Dr. Kirk Smith, Supervisor of the Foodborne, Vectorborne, and Zoonotic Diseases Unit at MDH.
 Dr. Craig Hedberg, Professor of Environmental Health in the UMN SPH, is the Co-director.
-Carlota Medus, Epidemiologist Principal at MDH, is the Director of Outreach and Training.
+Carlota Medus, Epidemiologist Supervisor Senior at MDH, is the Director of Outreach and Training.
 Josh Rounds, Epidemiologist Senior at MDH, is the Minnesota CoE coordinator.